I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

-Using a nearby flame, the fuse ignited in a shower of sparks and burned quickly towards the blasting cap.
-I tossed the stick back in the box, and kicked the small crate towards the beast before running out the back door into the rain.
+Using a nearby flame, I ignited the fuse in a shower of sparks and burned quickly towards the blasting cap.
+Tossing the stick back in the crate, I kicked the box towards the beast before running out the back door into the rain.

-The fire rose high into the air behind me as the barn was being consumed by flames.
+Fire rose high into the air behind me as the barn was consumed in flames.

 Slipping in the wet grass, I stumbling to my knees.
-Pushing up from the rain-soaked ground and ran for the house.
+Pushing up from the rain-soaked ground, I ran for the house.
 Shelter seemed so far away.